samyakjain5559/Docker_Projects/readme.txt

 Step 3 -- Run Current image got from step 2 docker run cfe57e1c332e

-Step 4 -- Run the Docker image docker run 3cb475728ba6

-Step 5 -- Check if image is running docker ps
+Step 4 -- Check if image is running docker ps

-Step 6 -- Execute the RUNNING specified image in interactive mode docker exec -it 48f53202bd86 ./bin/bash
+Step 5 -- Execute the RUNNING specified conatiner in interactive mode found from step 4 docker exec -it 48f53202bd86 ./bin/bash

-Step7 -- Check if file present
-do a ls
+Step 6 -- Check if file present do a ls